mia-platform/custom-plugin-lib/docs/Testing.md

 # Testing
 `Mia service Node Library` is built on Fastify and therefore integrates with [testing tools](https://www.fastify.io/docs/latest/Testing/) made available by the framework.
-A complete example of this type of test iis available [here](https://github.com/mia-platform/custom-plugin-lib/blob/master/examples/advanced/test/).
+A complete example of this type of test is available [here](../examples/advanced/tests/).

 CustomPlugin directly expose `getDirectServiceProxy` and `getServiceProxy` for testing purpose.
 Ypu can import the function in you test in ths way: